adaltas/node-nikita/src/file/download.coffee.md

       # Normalization
       options.target = if options.cwd then p.resolve options.cwd, options.target else p.normalize options.target
       throw Error "Non Absolute Path: target is #{JSON.stringify options.target}, SSH requires absolute paths, you must provide an absolute path in the target or the cwd option" if ssh and not p.isAbsolute options.target
+      # Shortcircuit accelerator:
-      @call # Accelerator in case we know the target signature
+      # If we know the source signature and if the target file exists
+      # we compare it with the target file singature and stop if they match
+      @call
         if: typeof source_hash is 'string'
         shy: true
       , (_, callback) ->
-        @log message: "Shortcircuit check if provided hash match target", level: 'WARN', module: 'nikita/lib/file/download' file.hash ssh, options.target, algo, (err, hash) -> err = null if err?.code is 'ENOENT' callback err, source_hash is hash
+        @log message: "Shortcircuit check if provided hash match target", level: 'WARN', module: 'nikita/lib/file/download'
+        @file.hash options.target, algo: algo, (err, {hash}) ->
+          err = null if err?.code is 'ENOENT' callback err, source_hash is hash
       , (err, {status}) ->
         return unless status
         @log message: "Destination with valid signature, download aborted", level: 'INFO', module: 'nikita/lib/file/download'
         @end()
-      @file.cache # Download the file and place it inside local cache
+      # Download the file and place it inside local cache
+      # Overwrite the options.source and source_url properties to make them
+      # look like a local file instead of an HTTP URL
+      @file.cache
         if: options.cache
         ssh: false
         sudo: false # Local file must be readable by the current process